 Within their treatment program, young adults take on responsibilities such as feeding and caring for their own equine-therapy horse.

 In the interest of long-term recovery outcomes, patients remain in the residential program for six weeks rather than the standard 30 days and follow a more structured daily schedule.

-As a key component in Oxford Treatment Center’s Young Adult Program, Wilderness Therapy invites patients to take part in hiking, boating, fishing, camping and rock-climbing.
+As a key component in Oxford Treatment Center’s Young Adult Program, Wilderness Therapy invites patients to take part in hiking, boating, fishing, camping (seasonal) and rock-climbing.
 Each activity has its own value, as patients relearn what it is to enjoy the world around them without using drugs or alcohol.
 But the conversation that happens along the trail is even more important.